LoopringSecondary/relay-cluster/LOOPRING_RELAY_API_SPEC_V2.md

 #### loopring_submitRingForP2P

-submit signed raw transaction of ring information, then relay can help submitting the ring while tracing the status of orders for wallet. please submit taker and maker order before invoke this method.
+submit signed raw transaction of ring information, then relay can help submitting the ring while tracing the status of orders for wallet. please submit taker and maker order before invoking this method.

 ##### Parameters